KevinAst/svelte-native-forms/src/util/persistentStore.md

    - You can also change the hash value in the URL, and it will automatically sync to your local svelte store **(very kool)**.

-This example is just the tip of the iceberg.
-There are many more options to consider.
+This example just "touches the surface".
+There are more options to consider.
 The [Examples] section covers this in more detail.

 <!--- *** Section ************************************************************************* --->